 This function allows to control the downlink user data flow to the gNB-DU.
 The detailed protocol is specified in TS 38.425 [7].

+5.3.3 Transfer of Assistance Information

+The Transfer of Assistance Information from gNB-DU to gNB-CU allows transfer of assistance information, e.g. QoS monitoring and data collection.
+The detailed protocol is specified in TS 38.425 [7].

 5.4 TEIDs allocation